Toryt/graphviz-emscriptened/README.md

 Since the result of this project is a "translation" of this code, this license applies to the [graphviz-emscriptened] build results.

+### [zlib]

+[zlib] is distributed under the [zlib/libpng license].

+Since the result of this project contains a "translation" of this code, this license applies to the [graphviz-emscriptened] build results.
+This is a liberal license.
+Its subject can be included in a result distributed under the [EPL].

 ### [emscripten]

 [emscripten] is